Extremis (Doctor Who): Continuity

-Nardole's presence with the Doctor throughout series 10 is explained as a continuation from "The Husbands of River Song", with River Song having ordered Nardole to prevent the Doctor from taking extreme actions after her death (going in extremis).
-Nardole is shown reading from River Song's TARDIS-styled diary, first seen in the Tenth Doctor story "Silence in the Library"/"Forest of the Dead", River Song's 'final' adventure.
-Missy alludes to the Doctor's 'retirement' on Darillium with River ("The Husbands of River Song") and offers her condolences regarding River's death.
+The episode makes multiple references to River Song, and the grief felt by the Doctor following his final encounter with her in "The Husbands of River Song" (2015).
+It is revealed that River ordered Nardole to follow the Doctor to ensure he acts virtuously.
+River Song's TARDIS-styled diary, first seen in the Tenth Doctor story "Silence in the Library"/"Forest of the Dead" (2008), is also featured in the episode.

 Outside references

 Upon entering the Vatican's secret library, Bill utters "Harry Potter", for which the Doctor scolds her.
 He later refers disparagingly to the lengthiness of Moby-Dick, saying: "Honestly, shut up and get to the whale!"

 The lead scientist from CERN tells Bill and Nardole "We will all go together when we go," which is an apocalyptic-themed song by Tom Lehrer and the final track on the LP An Evening Wasted with Tom Lehrer.

-Nardole compares the simulated worlds to the holodecks of Star Trek and the Doctor compares them to the video game worlds of Grand Theft Auto and Super Mario.
+Nardole compares the simulated worlds to the holodecks of Star Trek and the video game world of Grand Theft Auto, while the Doctor draws a comparison to Super Mario.